João Silvério Trevisan: Literary prizes

 Trevisan's best-known short story, Two Bodies in Vertigo, is included in the anthology The 100 Best Brazilian Story Tales of the Twentieth Century.
 He has won the Prémio Jabuti three times and the São Paulo Art Critics Association (APCA) Award three times, as well as several other honors.
 Despite his awards and distinctions, his work has been ignored by the Brazilian mainstream media.

 Gay activism

 Between 1973 and 1976, Trevisan lived in Mexico and in the United States, where he had direct contact with the gay rights movement.
 In 1978, he founded SOMOS, the first gay rights organization in Brazil and, in the same year, the first gay news publication, O Lampião da Esquina.
-In 1982, he started research for his book, Devassos no Parais (Perverts in Paradise).
+In 1982, he started research for his book, Devassos no Paraiso (Perverts in Paradise).
 This was published in 1986, and was at the time the most comprehensive study of the history of homosexuality in Brazil.